 - Operational advancements and efficiencies through our technology-enabled network.

-In 2018, we added nearly 400,000 pieces per hour of automated sort capacity globally, along with numerous new technologies to help control the network and ensure resources are in the right place at the right time.
+In 2018 and 2019, we added more than 11 million square feet of additional automated sort capacity globally, along with numerous new technologies to help control the network and ensure resources are in the right place at the right time.

 We have a long history of sound financial management, and our consolidated balance sheet showcases financial strength.
 Cash generation is a significant strength of UPS, giving us ample capacity to service our obligations and facilitate distributions to shareowners, reinvest in our business and pursue growth opportunities.